 High carb (left) vs. low carb (right)

-So instead, let’s crowd out the junk.
+Instead, let’s crowd out the junk.
 Encourage your children to eat more vegetables, meat, nuts, seeds, and healthy fats.
 Encourage and teach your children to cook.
 Encourage them to choose new things from the vegetable aisle.
 Praise them each time they try something new.
 Help them develop a taste for real food and enjoyment of cooking.
 Cook and prepare food together.
 Have fun.

 With encouragement and guidance you too can help your children eat real food.